ottodevs/proof-of-networking/README.md

 **How Creative**
-- We develop this idea based on real customer challenges.
+- We develop this idea based on real customer problems.

 **How Unique**